 - I. Technical Bid: Shall contain the following. - Techno Commercial Bid: Shall contain all the documents.
 Techno Commercial Bid should not contain Price Bid.
 "Disclosure/indication of Price in the Techno Commercial Bid shall render the tender disqualified and rejected. - ii) The details of payment of EARNEST MONEY DEPOSIT for Rs.
-434500/- (Rupees Four Lakh ThirtyFour Thousand Five Hundred Only) by RTGS/NEFT to NMPA Bank Account, failing which the Techno commercial Bid shall not be considered). - iii) Transaction details of payment towards the COST OF TENDER Fee: Rs.
-1120/-(Rupees One Thousand One Hundred Twenty Only) (To be paid by RTGS/NEFT to NMPA Bank Account). - iv) List of Ongoing works in hand at NMPA should be indicated in the prescribed form. - II.
+1136300/- (Rupees Eleven Lakh ThirtySix Thousand Three Hundred Only) - iii) Transaction details of payment towards the COST OF TENDER Fee: Rs.
+1,680/-(Rupees One Thousand Six Hundred Eighty Only) (To be paid by RTGS/NEFT to NMPA Bank Account). - iv) List of Ongoing works in hand at NMPA should be indicated in the prescribed form. - II.
 FINANCIAL BID: shall contain only the Price.
-The Bidder shall fill in the percentage of Excess or Less in the Bill of Quantities - III.
+The Bidder shall fill the rate in the Bill of Quantities

+III.
 LAST DATE FOR SUBMISSION OF ONLINE TENDER: is as per the date mentioned in the NIT